Why Do Dogs Love Dog Parks?

-Benji and Jesse have been neutered, which helps them to safely enjoy the park.
+Benji and Jesse have been neutered, which helps them to enjoy the park safely.
 Sheila McCullough, DVM, a veterinarian at the University of Illinois Veterinary Teaching Hospital in Urbana, says, “In addition to extending a dog’s health, neutering reduces male territorial instinct.”
 She reminds pet owners that a female dog in heat will inevitably cause confrontation between males who have not been fixed.
-Even the gentlest male dogs, if not neutered, can be uncontrollable when a female in heat is nearby.
+Even the gentlest male dogs can be uncontrollable if not neutered when a female in heat is nearby.

 Veterinary hospitals regularly treat injuries from dogfights that happen at dog parks.
 Make sure your dog is well trained and socialized.
 Keep your dog away from canines that lack such social skills.
 Accidents can also occur at dog parks, especially when an excited dog runs full-speed through unknown territories.
 Small dogs are at risk of being “run over” by larger dogs, and older dogs can over-exert themselves, causing injuries and illness.